Free Practice Questions for Snowflake DSA-C03 Certification

 Subdomain 4.2: Determine the effectiveness of a model and retrain if necessary.

-- Metrics for model evaluation - Data drift /Model decay - Data distribution comparisons (Do the data making predictions look similar to the training data?
+- Data drift / Model decay, including data distribution comparisons (Do the data making predictions look similar to the training data?
 Do the same data points give the same predictions once a model is deployed?) - Area under the curve - Accuracy, precision, recall - RMSE (regression)

 Subdomain 4.3: Outline model lifecycle and validation tools.